 Turns out... you didn't!

-There was no way to determine if you were one of the elect.
+There was no way to know if you were "elect" or "unregenerate

 Characteristics of Puritan Writing